MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 az connectedk8s update --name ${CLUSTER_NAME} --resource-group ${RESOURCE_GROUP} --enable-oidc-issuer --enable-workload-identity
 ```

-Now configure your to issue Service Account tokens with a new issuer URL (`service-account-issuer`) that enables Microsoft Entra ID to find the public keys necessary for it to validate these tokens.
+Now configure your cluster to issue Service Account tokens with a new issuer URL (`service-account-issuer`) that enables Microsoft Entra ID to find the public keys necessary for it to validate these tokens.
 These public keys are for the cluster's own service account token issuer, and they were obtained and cloud-hosted at this URL as a result of the `--enable-oidc-issuer` option that you set above.

 Optionally, you can also configure limits on the SSE's own permissions as a privileged resource running in the control plane by configuring [`OwnerReferencesPermissionEnforcement`](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#ownerreferencespermissionenforcement) [admission controller](https://Kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#how-do-i-turn-on-an-admission-controller).
 This admission controller constrains how much the SSE can change other objects in the cluster.